 Gasland (2010) is a documentary on the devastating social and environmental impacts of hydraulic fracking, the process of collecting gas by fracturing the rocks that trap the gases underground with a pressurized liquid.
 The film made me contemplate the following question, which I propose to you as food for thought.
 The movie link is posted below.

-that ship food across the country, are FDA regulations in place to ensure safe
+What is the agricultural impact of fracking?
+In farms in areas affected by fracking that ship food across the country, are FDA regulations in place to ensure safe and clean water for the food?
+If so, are these regulations being enforced?

-economic consequences of a devastated environment in the short term?
-In the
+How do the economic benefits of fracking compare to the economic consequences of a devastated environment in the short term?
+In the long term?

 No hay comentarios: